 By the time the federal census was taken in 1920, Frankie and Leroy were residing in separate households.
 He maintained his residence at 1014 Quincy Street in Topeka.
 She made her home with her widowed daughter Mattie, single daughter Rhey and nephew and niece in Topeka.
 Mattie and Frankie had no occupation, but Rhey worked as a professional nurse, and 17-year-old nephew Kenneth Gleason as a clerk in a railroad office.
 The census-taker erroneously recorded Frankie's birthplace as Iowa when in fact it was Ohio.

 In 1928, following Leroy's death, Frankie and her widowed daughter Mattie relocated to a new home in Manhattan, Riley County, KS.
 The federal census of 1930 shows 68-year-old Frankie in the residence of 48-year-old Mattie in Manhattan.

-Frankie's grave marker, seen here, was photographed in September 2010 by the founder of this website.
+Frankie's grave marker was photographed in September 2010 by the founder of this website.

-They had two children -- Dr. Kenneth J. Gleason and Frances L. Girvin.
+They bore two children -- Dr. Kenneth J. Gleason and Frances L. Girvin.